 If you are interested in the return transfer, please see the return transfer add-on.

 You can add airport transfer by bus on your departure day.
-The departures transfer takes you from your hotel to the BSI Bus Terminal in Reykjavik and from there to Keflavik airport.
+The departures transfer takes you from your hotel / a nearby bus stop to the BSI Bus Terminal in Reykjavik and from there to Keflavik airport.
 The transfer takes approx. 1 hour.

 Please note: This is a non-guided transfer.